 - recorded in PRISMS.
 This may include their name, business email address, phone number and address;

-- accessed by the Australian Government Department of Education and Training, Department of Immigration and Border Protection and other Commonwealth agencies that access PRISMS;
+- accessed by the Australian Government Department of Education, Department of Home Affairs and other Commonwealth agencies that access PRISMS;

 - used to administer or monitor compliance with the Commonwealth legislation e.g. Education Services for Overseas Students Act 2000, Migration Act 1958; and